 – Adjust the tone of your messages to fit your audience.

 – Create and Share the offers that the audience is interested in.

 – Revamp the content and posting strategy to target the newly found audience segments.

-Majority of the marketers look forward to maximize their likes, shares, retweets and responses on social media.
+The majority of marketers look forward to maximizing their likes, shares, retweets and responses on social media.
 Unfortunately, everything you share is not surely be winning your audience every time.
 You’ll always have some posts performing better than many others.

 On Twitter, go to Settings > Analytics > Tweets to look at which posts got the most engagement.

-– Filter the top performing posts and use them as theme by brainstorming relevant contents covering similar themes.
+– Filter the top-performing posts and use them as theme by brainstorming relevant content covering similar themes.

-– You can also repurpose the old content that performed exceptionally well and promote it to the audience who may not have seen.
+– You can also repurpose the old content that performed exceptionally well and promote it to the audience who may not have seen it.

-When you look at the insights to what affects your business goals, it will be easier to harmonize the distracting metrics and focus on what really matters.
+When you look at the insights into what affects your business goals, it will be easier to harmonize the distracting metrics and focus on what really matters.

 How do you use social analytics to improve user engagement?
 Did you find these ways helpful in driving and refining your marketing?
 Feel free to share them in the comments below.